What does this measure?

 Why is this important?

-Cancer is one of the leading causes of death in the United States, and the leading cause of death in Massachusetts.
-High incidence rates can indicate particularly high rates of cancer, environmental or behavior risks of cancers, or better diagnosis of cancers.
+Cancer is one of the leading causes of death in the United States and in Massachusetts.
+High incidence rates can indicate environmental or behavior risks of cancers, or better diagnosis of cancers.

 How is our county doing?